dylan-foundry/dylanfoundry.org/content/2014-12-limits-of-limited-types.rst

 determine subtype relationships between various limited integer types at compile and run time.
 This allowed them to work cleanly with method dispatch and in an intuitive and clear way.

+Information about the static size of limited collections (those with a static size) is used during optimization as well to help constant fold away some checks that would otherwise have been performed.

 Allowing arbitrary predicates to be attached to a base type, as is done by refinement types, makes it much harder (or impossible) to